wiltrahan/client_stackAPI/readme.md

 # Client Stack Rest API

-This is a Rest API that I built using Java Spring & Maven for one of my final projects at the [CareerDevs Computer Science Academy](http://careerdevs.com/).
+This is a Rest API that I built using Java for one of my final projects at the [CareerDevs Computer Science Academy](http://careerdevs.com/).
 The front end for this project was built with Angular and can be found at;
 https://github.com/wiltrahan/client-stack